cryptopunksnotdead/legal/2023-02-24-morepunks-dmca-counter-notice.md

 is to generate a hash digest / fingerprint (md5, sha256) from the "official" images files and than proof that there are no duplicates / no matching digests / fingerprints.

-Most repos in the take down request / file are awesome readmes, that is,  history notes / documentation\nwith images (falling under fair use¹) or programming step-by-step tutorials / guides for learning & education
-(falling under fair use¹).
+Most repos in the take down request / file are awesome readmes, that is,  history notes / documentation with images (falling under fair use¹) or programming step-by-step tutorials / guides for learning & education (falling under fair use¹).

 ¹: even if the asserted / false claim of copyright would be taken into consideration.